-William and Mary dedicated the first phase of the Joseph L. and Margaret Muscarelle Museum of Art, built entirely with private funds.
+William & Mary dedicated the first phase of the Joseph L. and Margaret Muscarelle Museum of Art, built entirely with private funds.

-Anne Dobie Peebles of Sussex County, a 1944 alumna of the College of William and Mary, was elected the first woman rector in William and Mary's history.
+Anne Dobie Peebles of Sussex County, a 1944 alumna of William & Mary, was elected the first woman rector in W&M's history.

-William and Mary dedicated the new Watermen's Hall at the Virginia Institute of Marine Science at Gloucester Point.
+William & Mary dedicated the new Watermen's Hall at the Virginia Institute of Marine Science at Gloucester Point.
 The $4-million building will serve as a marine science research and administrative center for VIMS.

-President Graves left William and Mary to become director of the Henry Francis du Pont Winterthur Museum near Wilmington, Del.
-Dr. George R. Healy, provost, was named acting president until Dr. Verkuil's arrival at William and Mary in July.
+President Graves left William & Mary to become director of the Henry Francis du Pont Winterthur Museum near Wilmington, Del.
+Dr. George R. Healy, provost, was named acting president until Dr. Verkuil's arrival at the university in July.